 Using your debit card to purchase Bitcoin hasn’t always been as easy as it sounds.
-Some exchanges are afraid of fraud and therefore don’t accept debit cards.
+Some exchanges are afraid of fraud and, therefore, don’t accept debit cards.
 However, many exchanges have started implementing services to detect fraud and are more open to credit and debit card purchases these days.

-As a rule of thumb and exchange that accepts credit cards will also accept a debit card.
-If you’re not sure about a specific exchange you can just Google its name + “payment methods” and you’ll usually land on a review covering what payment method this exchange accepts.
+As a rule of thumb, an exchange that accepts credit cards will also accept a debit card.
+If you’re not sure about a specific exchange, you can just Google its name + “payment methods,” and you’ll usually land on a review covering what payment method this exchange accepts.